mthl/guix-artwork/website/posts/securing-updates.md

-[The Update Framework](https://theupdateframework.io/) (TUF) is a reference for secure update systems, with [a well-structured spec](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md#the-update-framework-specification) with a number of [implementations](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md#the-update-framework-specification).
+[The Update Framework](https://theupdateframework.io/) (TUF) is a reference for secure update systems, with [a well-structured spec](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md#the-update-framework-specification) and a number of [implementations](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md#the-update-framework-specification).
 TUF is a great source of inspiration to think about this problem space.
 Many of its goals are shared by Guix.
-Some of the attacks it aims to protect against (Section 1.5.2 of the spec) are in fact not fully addressed by what’s presented in this post: _indefinite freeze attacks_, where updates never become available, are not addressed _per se_ (though easily observable), and _slow retrieval attacks_ aren’t addressed either.
+Not all the attacks it aims to protect against (Section 1.5.2 of the spec) are addressed by what’s presented in this post: _indefinite freeze attacks_, where updates never become available, are not addressed _per se_ (though easily observable), and _slow retrieval attacks_ aren’t addressed either.
 The notion of _role_ is also something currently missing from